Guest Post by Matt Cutts on Spammy Link Building [Satire]

 Rich anchor text links

 Guest blogging turns really spammy when guest authors add rich anchor text to the outgoing links to their own properties.
-Vanessa did it with all Google-links in her article on my blog.
+Vanessa did it with all links to Google in her article on my blog.

 She linked to our sitemaps page with the “sitemaps” anchor text.